lnfnunes/sandbox-api/README.md

 $ npm start
 ```

-You should see a message _"JSON Server is running at port 3000"_.\
+You should see a message _"Server is running at port 3000"_.\
 Now if you go to http://localhost:3000, you'll get

 ```json